mengchenyang/ymcsite/content/posts/Social Media Entry Point.md

 ## **My Role**

 As one of two RAs in Professor Joel Chan’s [lab](http://joelchan.me/lab/) working on this project.
-I am responsible for the building of Prototype database, and summarized findings based on the data collected.
+I am responsible for collecting data on Twitter and building database, and summarized findings based on the data collected.